Echsecutor/beyond-did-web/README.md

 just about meeting regulatory standards; it's about ensuring long-term trust, security, accountability, and operational excellence.

-DID:web, while being easy to implement, has inherent limitations when it comes to providing full auditability features for the entire DID lifecycle, especially concerning key rotations and DID document configuration events.
+did:web, while being easy to implement, has inherent limitations when it comes to providing full auditability features for the entire DID lifecycle, especially concerning key rotations and DID document configuration events.

 Here's why:

-- Centralized Nature: DID:web identifiers are essentially URLs, and they rely on the traditional web infrastructure.
+- Centralized Nature: did:web identifiers are essentially URLs, and they rely on the traditional web infrastructure.
 This means that the data is stored on centralized servers or web domains.
 Also all the information are public available to read for everyone giving more transparency and the immutability